nautobot/.github/profile/README.md

 - Join us in the **#nautobot** channel on the [Network to Code Slack](https://networktocode.slack.com).
 - Peruse our [GitHub discussions](https://github.com/nautobot/nautobot/discussions) for feature requests or plugin ideas.
 - Looking to contribute to Nautobot?
 Check out our [contributing guide](https://nautobot.readthedocs.io/en/stable/development/#contributing).
+- Check out the [Nautobot Docs landing page](https://docs.nautobot.com) making it easy to navigate docs from the Nautobot core project and every Nautobot application.

 ### Thanks